danyde/frady/README.md

                                                     DataSourceTransactionManagerAutoConfiguration.class,
                                                     HibernateJpaAutoConfiguration.class})

+You have however to configure yaur @Primary datasource in case of multi-datasources case.

 # # 2.
 Spring boot failing: NoUniqueBeanDefinitionException: No qualifying bean of type

 - Missing configuration somehow
-- @Primary keyword missing often  for specifif bean where autoconfiguration is enabled.
+- @Primary keyword missing often  for specific bean where autoconfiguration is enabled.

 # # 3.
 No datasoucre found for Spring batch